-Question Where necessary and applicable Νο Do you ensure that teachers and teaching assistants have the necessary training to teach and support disabled students? ~ Are your classrooms optimally organised for disabled students? ✓ Do lessons provide opportunities for all students to achieve? ~ Are lessons responsive to pupil diversity? $\checkmark$ Do lessons involve work to be done by individuals, pairs, groups and the whole class? ~ Are all students encouraged to take part in music, drama and physical activities? ~ Do staff recognise and allow for the mental effort expended by some disabled students, for example lip reading? $\checkmark$ Do staff recognise and allow for the additional time required by some disabled students to use equipment in practical work? $\checkmark$ Do staff provide alternative ways of giving access to experience or understanding for disabled students who cannot engage in particular activities, for example some forms of exercise in physical education? ~ Do you provide access to computer technology appropriate for students with disabilities? ~ Are Academy visits, including overseas visits, made accessible to all students irrespective of attainment or impairment? ~ Are there high expectations of all students? ~ Do staff seek to remove all barriers to learning and participation? ~
+Question Where necessary and applicable No Do you ensure that teachers and teaching assistants have the necessary training to teach and support disabled students? √ Are your classrooms optimally organised for disabled students? √ Do lessons provide opportunities for all students to achieve? ✓ Are lessons responsive to pupil diversity? ✓ Do lessons involve work to be done by individuals, pairs, groups and the whole class? √ Are all students encouraged to take part in music, drama and physical activities? √ Do staff recognise and allow for the mental effort expended by some disabled students, for example lip reading? √ Do staff recognise and allow for the additional time required by some disabled students to use equipment in practical work? √ Do staff provide alternative ways of giving access to experience or understanding for disabled students who cannot engage in particular activities, for example some forms of exercise in physical education? ✓ Do you provide access to computer technology appropriate for students with disabilities? √ Are Academy visits, including overseas visits, made accessible to all students irrespective of attainment or impairment? ✓ Are there high expectations of all students? ✓ Do staff seek to remove all barriers to learning and participation? √

-THE DUKERIES ACADEMY etion 2: Is your school designed to meet the needs of all students?
+Section 2: Is your school designed to meet the needs of all students?

-Question Where necessary and applicable No Does the size and layout of areas - including all academic, sporting, play, social facilities; classrooms, the assembly hall, canteen, library, gymnasium and outdoor sporting facilities, playgrounds and common rooms - allow access for all students? ~ Can students, who use wheelchairs, move around the Academy without experiencing barriers to access such as those caused by doorways, steps and stairs, toilet facilities and showers? ✓ Issues have been addressed which were identified in the accessibility audit July 2017 Are pathways of travel around the Academy site and parking arrangements safe, routes logical and well signed? ~ Are emergency and evacuation systems set up to inform ALL students, including students with SEN and disability; including alarms with both visual and auditory components? ~ Are non-visual guides used, to assist people to use buildings including lifts with tactile buttons? ~ Could any of the décor or signage be considered to be confusing or disorientating for disabled students with visual impairment, autism or epilepsy? $\checkmark$ Are areas to which students should have access well lit? ~ Are steps made to reduce background noise for hearing impaired students such as considering a room's acoustics, noisy equipment? ~ Is furniture and equipment selected, adjusted and located appropriately? ✓ Adapted equipment being developed further this year e.g. lower worktop in food tion 3: How does your school deliver materials in other formats?
+Question Where necessary and applicable No Does the size and layout of areas - including all academic, sporting, play, social facilities; classrooms, the assembly hall, canteen, library, gymnasium and outdoor sporting facilities, playgrounds and common rooms - allow access for all students? ✓ Can students, who use wheelchairs, move around the Academy without experiencing barriers to access such as those caused by doorways, steps and stairs, toilet facilities and showers?
+V Are pathways of travel around the Academy site and parking arrangements safe, routes logical and well signed? ✓ Are emergency and evacuation systems set up to inform ALL students, including students with SEN and disability; including alarms with both visual and auditory components? ✓ Are non-visual guides used, to assist people to use buildings including lifts with tactile buttons? √ Could any of the décor or signage be considered to be confusing or disorientating for disabled students with visual impairment, autism or epilepsy? ✓ · Are areas to which students should have access well lit? √ Are steps made to reduce background noise for hearing impaired students such as considering a room's acoustics, noisy equipment? √

+ACADEMY

+Is furniture and equipment selected, adjusted and ✓

+located appropriately?

+Section 3: How does your school deliver materials in other formats?

-Question Where necessary and applicable No Do you provide information in simple language, symbols, large print, on audiotape or in Braille for students and prospective students who may have difficulty with standard forms of printed information? ~ Do you ensure that information is presented to groups in a way which is user friendly for people with disabilities e.g. by reading aloud, overhead projections and describing diagrams? ~ Do you have the facilities such as ICT to produce written information in different formats? ~ Do you ensure that staff are familiar with technology and practices developed to assist people with disabilities? ~ he Dukeries Academy Accessibility Action Plan - July 2017-Sept 2018
+Question Where necessary and applicable No Do you provide information in simple language, symbols, large print, on audiotape or in Braille for students and prospective students who may have difficulty with standard forms of printed information? √ Do you ensure that information is presented to groups in a way which is user friendly for people with disabilities e.g. by reading aloud, overhead projections and describing diagrams? √ Do you have the facilities such as ICT to produce written information in different formats? √ Do you ensure that staff are familiar with technology and practices developed to assist people with disabilities? √

+The Dukeries Academy Accessibility Action Plan - July 2017 - July 2020